developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

     - The Managed Configuration **Bluetooth Configuration - Action Add Rule Name** MUST be used to specify the name of the new rule to be added.

-    - At least ONE of the Managed Configurations **Bluetooth Configuration - Action Add Rule Device Class** or **Bluetooth Configuration - Action Add Rule Device Upper Address Part** MUST be used to specify the criteria that the new rule will use to determine which new Bluetooth Pairings is allowed.
+    - At least ONE of the Managed Configurations **Bluetooth Configuration - Action Add Rule Device Class** or **Bluetooth Configuration - Action Add Rule Device Upper Address Part** MUST be used to specify the criteria that the new rule uses to determine which new Bluetooth Pairings is allowed.

 - When the Action value ***Remove*** is chosen, at least ONE of the the Managed Configurations **Bluetooth Configuration - Action Remove Rule Name**, **Bluetooth Configuration - Action Remove Rule Device Class**, or **Bluetooth Configuration - Action Remove Rule Device Upper Address Part** MUST be used to specify the information that is used to determine which rule or rules, which have matching information, is removed.